4 Immensely Popular Card Games

 Hearts is one of the most popular card games across online gaming sites.
 The game owes its popularity to Microsoft to a great extent, which started selling Windows PCs with the pre-installed game of Hearts in the 1990s.

 Call Bridge or Call Break is a game of tricks that enjoys huge popularity in India, Bangladesh and Nepal.
 The Call Brize card game is related to the American game of Spades.
-However, the rules for the game greatly vary from place to place.
-You can play online Call Bridge card game free or with money.
+However, the rules for the game vary greatly from place to place.
+You can play online Call Bridge card game free or with real money.

 The game is normally played by 4 people using a standard 52-card pack.
 In a typical online Call Bridge game, the lead is taken by the player who is to the right of the dealer.
 Dealing and playing cards takes place counter-clockwise.